 ‘I read it in a day,’ she tells me.
 ‘You should read it.’

-We talk about how lockdown helped her rediscover her love of reading, and then we move on to flossing and tooth brushing technique, and I ask lots of questions and buy some toothbrushes.
+We talk about how lockdown helped her rediscover her love of reading, and then we move on to flossing and tooth brushing.
+I ask lots of questions and buy some toothbrushes.

-It’s been on my mind for ages, but I’ve kept it to myself, knowing that my mum would say it’s too dangerous and I should be shielding and not risking my life for a book.
-But it’s the simple pleasure of browsing in a bookshop that I have missed more than anything.
+Visiting a bookshop has been on my mind for ages, but I’ve kept it to myself, knowing that my mum would say it’s too dangerous — I should be shielding and not risking my life for a book.
+But I have missed the simple pleasure of browsing in a bookshop more than anything.

 With gel and wipes in my pocket, I set off into town.
 Barnsley is not busy by usual standards, but it is busy by coronavirus standards.
 I speed-walk towards the shop, zigzagging to avoid the shoppers.